-TheRaven is an exciting new channel for North Fingal.
-We hope and plan to bring news information podcasts interviews and much more across social media and the web for people living in Balbriggan, Balrothery, Skerries, Rush, Lusk, Naul, Man O’War, Loughshinny, Oldtown, Garristown and Ballyboughal.
+TheRaven is a News & Information channel for North Fingal.
+We bring news information podcasts interviews and much more across social media and the web for people living in Balbriggan, Balrothery, Skerries, Rush, Lusk, Naul, Man O’War, Loughshinny, Oldtown, Garristown and Ballyboughal.

 Our vision is to bring this new channel to North Fingal.
 We will create the content videos, blogs, interviews and updates to keep you informed of events, activities and is much more to do around our local Villages.
 Telling stories and history and bringing nostalgia to our followers.
 We will set up virtual town hall meetings, discussion groups and other forums for discussion.
 We will create a safe environment online for discussion.